jorgepiloto/lamberthub/doc/source/how_to_guides/how_to_use.md

 **Additional parameters**
 * `M`: the number of desired revolutions.
 If zero, direct transfer is assumed.
 * `prograde`: this parameter controls the inclination of the final orbit.
-If set to `True`, the transfer will have an inclination between 0 and 90 degrees while if `False` inclinations between 90 and 180 are provided.
+If set to `True`, the transfer has an inclination between 0 and 90 degrees while if `False` inclinations between 90 and 180 are provided.
 * `low_path`: selects the type of path when more than two solutions are available.
   There is no actual advantage on one or another solution, unless you have